-Nau mai haere mai to Victoria University's halls of residence
+Nau mai haere mai to Victoria University of Wellington's halls of residence

 Your first year at university will be a year of change, new opportunities and learning.
 It will be one of the most exciting and challenging years for you.
 We have provided the information below to help you think about how you can prepare yourself for this next stage in your life as an independent, capable and responsible resident in your hall community.

 Adjustment to big change, such as coming to university, will take time and sometimes feels a bit like a rollercoaster ride.
 For some people, these experiences and changes will be felt very early on, while others may find themselves still struggling to cope with these changes long after they have moved-in.
 All of these changes and feelings are normal and natural.
 Adjusting to living in a hall of residence is not a race—everyone does it in their own way and in their own time.